 It is also important for us to understand whether any aid items haven’t been useful.
 This means we can keep on learning and improving the support that we give.

-Our partner, ActionAid, carried out post-distribution monitoring for us in Somaliland.
-Find out what we discovered here.
+Our partner, ActionAid, carry out post-distribution monitoring for us in Somaliland.
+Find out what we’ve previously discovered here.

 Where is Somaliland?

 Somaliland is a self-declared republic in northwest Somalia.

 It is hemmed between an expanding desert and the Red Sea.

 In recent years ongoing drought and conflict have driven families towards urban areas, causing overcrowding and putting pressure on resources and essential services.

 There is a huge need for humanitarian assistance in the area, with an estimated 2.6 million people internally displaced across Somalia.
 Almost 1.6 million are children.